stephaniemaf/astronomy-club/README.md

 The Live link to site is here - (https://stephaniemaf.github.io/astronomy-club/)

 # Credits:
+* [codepen](https://codepen.io/nucliweb/pen/OJXYwm) - Code i used to have my quotes ease in and out on home page.

 ## Content:
 * The idea and code for my website was based of the love running project we did during class.
 Link here: